Aymanmts/PredictSentimentStockMarketReddit/README.md

  Tableau Reader may be needed in order to view the final visualization UI.
 The link to this free software may be found here https://www.tableau.com/products/reader/download

- Should the user encounter any issues while opening the package, an alternative location for the end visualization may be found here (albeit with limited functionality) https://public.tableau.com/app/profile/ayman.saeed/viz/StocksPricePredictionSentiment/StockSentimentDashboard?publish=yes
+ Should the user encounter any issues while opening the package, an alternative location for the end visualization may be found here (albeit with limited functionality - please enable full screen to view the visualization as intended) https://public.tableau.com/app/profile/ayman.saeed/viz/StocksPricePredictionSentiment/StockSentimentDashboard?publish=yes

 ### Steps to recreate: